There is no one as holy as the Lord, for there is no one besides you, nor is there any rock like our God. 1 Samuel 2:2

 The Father and the Son

-16 For this cause the Jews persecuted Jesus, and sought to kill him, because he did these things on the Sabbath.
+16 For this reason the Jews persecuted Jesus, and sought to kill him, because he did these things on the Sabbath.
 17 But Jesus answered them, “My Father is still working, so I am working, too.”

-18 For this cause therefore the Jews sought all the more to kill him, because he not only broke the Sabbath, but also called the Lord his own Father, making himself equal with the Lord.
+18 For this reason therefore the Jews sought all the more to kill him, because he not only broke the Sabbath, but also called the Lord his own Father, making himself equal with the Lord.

 37 He brought them out with silver and gold.